openfans-community-offical/Debian-Pi-Aarch64/README.md

 **What is the AUFS File System?**

-AUFS, the full name is advanced multi-layered unification file system, the main function is to combine the contents of multiple folders to provide a unified view, mainly for the various Linux distributions livecd, and the docker inside used to organize the images.
+AUFS, the full name is an advanced multi-layered unification file system, the main function is to combine the contents of multiple folders to provide a unified view, mainly for the various Linux distributions livecd, and the docker inside used to organize the images.

-AUFS was Docker's default storage driver, with a very stable, lots of really deployments, and strong community supported, with several key advantages:
+AUFS was Docker's default storage driver, with a very stable, lots of real deployments, and strong community-supported, with several key advantages:

 ```
 - Very short container start-up time